 If you wear contact lenses, you should discontinue use and wear eyeglasses until the pink eye goes away.
 Viral or bacterial conjunctivitis can last anywhere from 5-6 days to 3-4 weeks, and certain irritants (contact lenses, fatigue, etc.) can prolong pink eye symptoms.

 Effective home remedies exist, but it is recommended to see your doctor to properly diagnose and treat the disease.
-While waiting for your appointment (remember, you don’t have to wait for appointments at Urgent Care Extra – just walk right in) or before your visit to the doctor’s office, a cold or warm compress can help reduce swelling and pain.
+While waiting for your appointment (remember, you don’t have to wait for appointments at Banner Urgent Care – just walk right in) or before your visit to the doctor’s office, a cold or warm compress can help reduce swelling and pain.
 You can also gently wipe any discharge from your eyes with a moist, warm towel.